Dillon-777G/jobBook/README.md

 **Decision Made**:

-IDE- VScode, Intellij as a backup ;
+IDE- VScode, Intellij as a backup.

-Dependency Management- Maven, Gradle as an alternative ; We already understand maven
+Dependency Management- Maven, Gradle as an alternative; We already understand maven.

 Code- We are going to use lombok for reducing boiler plate code.
 We will also be using Junit for unit testing.

-Configuration Management- XML
+Configuration Management- XML.